What is stomach ulcer?

 More than 50% of the world's population is infected by H. pylori.
 However, not everyone with this infection develops a stomach ulcer.

 NSAIDs are medications taken to relieve pain.
 Some of the most common examples of NSAIDs people take regularly are ibuprofen and high-dose aspirin.
 People who use NSAIDs regularly are at a higher risk of developing peptic ulcers compared to people who don't use them.
 Also, peptic ulcers tend to recur more in people who use NSAIDs than in people who don't.

 NSAIDs cause stomach ulcers by inhibiting the body's production of prostaglandins.
 Some prostaglandins play important roles in maintaining the normal healthy condition of the stomach and intestinal mucosa and protecting the stomach lining from the corrosive effects of gastric acid.

 Despite this downside to the use of NSAIDs, they have remained one of the first lines of treatment for pain.
-According to a 2017 study that evaluated the most prescribed pain reliever in one hospital in Nigeria, about 31% and 9% of patients used the NSAIDs, diclofenac, and ibuprofen, respectively.
+According to a 2017 study that evaluated the most prescribed pain relievers in one hospital in Nigeria, about 31% and 9% of patients used NSAIDs, diclofenac, and ibuprofen, respectively.

 One way to tackle the widespread occurrence of gastric ulcers sweeping across the globe is to stop self-medicating on NSAIDs.
 Also, if you have a history of peptic ulcer disease, let your doctor know when they are prescribing pain relief medications for you.
 This will help them know the best medication to recommend, keeping in mind your medical history.